Julius Malema Granted Leave to Appeal Sentence After East London Court Hands Him Five Year Jail Term

 The Economic Freedom Fighters (EFF) leader was sentenced to a direct imprisonment of five years and handed a fine of R60,000 after he was convicted on five charges related to the Firearms Control Act (Act 60 of 2000).

-The sentence was handed down by the East London Magistrate’s Court on 16 April 2026, but his legal team appealed the decision immediately.
+The East London Magistrate’s Court handed down the sentence on 16 April 2026, but his legal team appealed the decision immediately.
 They also appealed the decision to convict him.

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!